Barstable School: Comprehensive

 In 1968, the Grammar and Technical School under the Headmaster G G Whitehead merged with the Timberlog County Secondary School.
 When the two schools merged into one school, it took the name of Barstable School.
 Timberlog Secondary School became a housing estate in the 1990s, following a time as the site of the Lower School.

 In April 1990, two young brothers Christopher, eight, and Asa, nine, were pulled unconscious from a burning storage shed on the grounds of the School.
 The boys and their friend Mark Kirby did not survive the incident.

 On 30 March 1993 the building became a Grade II listed building.
 Around this time, the school was grant-maintained.

 In 2006, David Cameron visited the school.
 The school suffered from very low, and unacceptable, exam results.
 In 2006, the school along with Chalvedon School federated under the title of The Federation of Chalvedon School and Sixth Form College and Barstable School, though formally kept their operating names.

 When it closed, over 20% of its pupils were receiving free school meals.
 Its successful future as a school was not even helped by the fact that from 2008–9 it was receiving £5,137 per pupil, one of the highest in Essex, which had an average of £4,066 per pupil.

 In 2009 the school formally closed with pupils transferring to the newly created Basildon Academies.

 Academy

 In September 2009 it became The Basildon Lower Academy, for ages 11–14.
 Chalvedon School became The Basildon Upper Academy.
 On development of the Academy, pupil numbers changed from around 400 to around 950.

 Blocks

 Barstable School had five blocks - A Block, B Block, L Block, S Block and T Block.
 The building was listed in 1993 and is Grade II listed.

-A Block

-This block housed the Art department, Performing Arts, Citizenship and Religious Studies, the Science department, History and Geography.
-This building contained three floors, and also contained an elevator to ensure ease of access.

-B Block

-This block housed Food Technology, the Maths department, the English department and Modern Foreign Languages.
-Also the Library.
-It was very similar in structure to "A Block", in that it had three floors, and also contained an elevator.

-D Block

-This block contained the Special Needs Department.

-S Block

-This block housed the Gym, Sports Hall and a Swimming Pool.
-It also housed Jake's Gym.
-Jake's Gym is a gym that has been created in partnership with Pulse.
-It contained an aerobics centre as well as a fully functioning gym.

-T Block

-This block housed the ICT department and the Technology department.